-Is Wild Orange Essential Oil Safe for Your Skin?
+Is Orange Essential Oil Safe for Your Skin?
 Yes!

 Posted by Dr. Natasha Ryz on

-Wild orange essential oil is safe for most people to use, when it is properly diluted.
+Orange essential oil is commonly used in skincare products and it is safe for most people to use, when it is properly diluted.

 Overview

-• Why is wild orange essential oil used in skincare?
+• Why is orange essential oil used in skincare?

-• How to formulate skincare safely with wild orange essential oil
+• How to formulate skincare safely with orange essential oil

 • Summary